 - The Mantle of Command

 - The Apex Predator’s Claw

-All four BM-specific legendaries are quite nice.
-Not all specs in the game can claim that!
+The Mantle of Command is the newest BM legendary and it’s definitely the best.
+Not only does it offer a sizable DPS increase but it also just makes BM feel better.
 Roar of the Seven Lions is a fantastic combination with the Killer Cobra talent, and The Apex Predator’s Claw is not only a good DPS boost but gives you nice extra utility.
 The 30% speed boost and extra pet tankiness without sacrificing DPS is amazing.
-Qa’pla, Eredun War Order isn’t one I’ve been able to try yet, but in simulations is shows as a pretty nice DPS gain.
-Normally your priority is to always cast Dire Beast before Kill Command, but with this legendary it might be better off reversing that to fully take advantage.
-Call of the Wild is nicer than it looks.
-The extra Aspect of the Wilds are so very nice with the Killer Cobra talent, and now you can use Aspect of the Cheetah and Turtle much more often.
+Qa’pla, Eredun War Order gives a nice increase in single target DPS.
+Normally your priority is to always cast Dire Beast before Kill Command, but with these boots it can be better reversing that to fully take advantage (this only matters if they finish cooldown at exactly the same time).
+Call of the Wild is more about utility than DPS now.
+The extra Aspect of the Wilds are nice with the Killer Cobra talent, and now you can use Aspect of the Cheetah and Turtle much more often.